SabaEtezadRazavi/GWAstro/README.md

 # GWAstro

-This is a directory to develop a General API to evaluate H0 posterior from GW events and galaxy catalogs!
+This repository made to develop a General API to evaluate H0 posterior from GW events and galaxy catalogs!
 Contact me for more info: saba.etezad@physics.sharif.edu